algolia/docsearch/docs/README.md

 It transforms every Markdown files situated in `./src` into `.html` files in `./dist`.
 It wrapps them into the layout defined in their front-matter.

-All the headers will be converted to their respective `<hX>` tag, along with a unique `#id` to allow for easy anchoring.
+It converts every headers to their respective `<hX>` tag, along with a unique `#id` to allow for easy anchoring.

 You can use plain HTML inside those Markdown files if you need more advanced